openmc-dev/openmc/_sources/methods/geometry.txt

     f(x + du, y + dv, z + dw) = 0

-If no solutions to equation :eq:`dist-to-boundary-1` exists or the only solutions are complex, then the particle's direction of travel will not intersect the surface.
+If no solutions to equation :eq:`dist-to-boundary-1` exist or the only solutions are complex, then the particle's direction of travel will not intersect the surface.
 If the solution to equation :eq:`dist-to-boundary-1` is negative, this means that the surface is "behind" the particle, i.e. if the particle continues traveling in its current direction, it will not hit the surface.
 The complete derivation for different types of surfaces used in OpenMC will be presented in the following sections.

-Once a distance has been computed to a boundary, we need to check if it is closer than previously-computed distances to surfaces.
-Unfortunately, we cannot just use the minimum function because some distances may be almost identical but still different due to the use of floating-point arithmetic.
+Once a distance has been computed to a surface, we need to check if it is closer than previously-computed distances to surfaces.
+Unfortunately, we cannot just use the minimum function because some of the calculated distances, which should be the same in theory (e.g. coincident surfaces), may be slightly different due to the use of floating-point arithmetic.
 Consequently, we should first check for floating-point equality of the current distance calculated and the minimum found thus far.
 This is done by checking if

 .. math::
     :label: fp-distance